 If you opt to use software like Homebase, this step can usually be automated.
 Employees can reject a workday and suggest a replacement for you to approve.

-If you need help tracking your employees’ working hours check out our best time & attendance software article.
+If you need help tracking your employees’ working hours check out our best time and attendance software article.

 Employee Scheduling With Software